joeky888/dotfile/ReadMe.md

 This vimrc is based on [MiniVim](https://github.com/sd65/MiniVim).
 It runs on both Vim>=7.4 and neovim even though

 I am not a fan of neovim.
-I am not intend to release it to a extra public repo.
+I do not intend to release it to an extra public repo.

 In case you are interested, the code is under Public-domain licence.